CM22007-Group29/AudioApp/README.md

 `sudo usermod -aG docker $USER`

 Once you've done this, you should be able to run docker with `docker-compose up` instead of `sudo docker-compose up`, don't forget to change the alias if you do this.

+### Running on Mac

+If the above doesn't work and you are on mac, try installing docker from the website or using homebrew `brew install --cask docker`

+Then if you open the docker application before going to the terminal and running `docker-compose up` it should work.